USF Logo

 (A) Metallohydrolases

-Several hydrolytic metalloenzymes are under investigation in our group, including the unique Zn-containing endopeptidase astacin family (including BP10 from sea urchin embyros recently expressed in our laboratory in collaboration with Dr. Brian Livingston at the Biology Department of the University), di-Zn aminopeptidase, and tri-Zn phospholipase C.
+Several hydrolytic metalloenzymes are under investigation in our group, including the unique Zn-containing endopeptidase astacin family (including BP10 from sea urchin embryos expressed in our laboratory in collaboration with Dr. Brian Livingston in the Biology Department of the University, now at California State University at Long Beach, astacin from crayfish, and serralysin from Serratia), di-Zn aminopeptidase, and tri-Zn phospholipase C.

 (B) Model Systems

-While many antibiotics do not require metal ions for their biological activity, there are several families of antibiotics which require metal ions to function properly, including bleomycin, streptonigrin, bacitracin, and possibly the anthracyclines.
+While many antibiotics do not require metal ions for their biological activity, there are several families of antibiotics which require metal ions to function properly (or to exhibit some specific functions/activities), including bleomycin, streptonigrin, bacitracin, anthracyclines, and the salivary peptide histatins.
 In some of these metal-dependent antibiotics, metal ions are bound tightly and are integral parts of the structure and function of the antibiotics.
 Removal of the metal ions from these antibiotics results in deactivation and change in structure.
 Similar to the case of “metalloproteins”, these antibiotics are thus dubbed metalloantibiotics in our laboratory.

-There are a number of antibitoics which form stable metal complexes with metal ions, such as the di- and tri-valent complexes of bleomycin and streptonigrin, Ca(II)/Mg(II) and Fe(III) complexes of tetracyclines, and divalent metal complexes of bacitracin.
+Many antibiotics form stable metal complexes, such as the di- and tri-valent complexes of bleomycin and streptonigrin, Ca(II)/Mg(II) and Fe(III) complexes of tetracyclines, and divalent metal complexes of bacitracin and histatins.
 The metal ions are involved in the proper action of these antibiotics.
-For example, the binding of redox active metal ions to bleomycin and streptonigrin entitles these antibiotics to act as potent DNA cleavaging agents, and the divalent metal complexes of bacitracin can bind long-chain isoprenyl pyrophosphates which results in the inhibition of cell wall synthesis.
+For example, the binding of redox active metal ions to bleomycin and streptonigrin entitles these antibiotics to act as potent DNA cleaving agents, and the divalent metal complexes of bacitracin can bind long-chain isoprenyl pyrophosphates which prevent the hydrolysis of the pyrophosphate and subsequently inhibits cell wall synthesis.

 The chemistry of redox-active metal complexes of β-amyloid peptide (Aβ) has been an area of intense focus in the study of Alzheimer's disease (AD).
 The aggregation of Aβ within the neocortex is closely related to the pathology of AD and has been shown to be induced by metal binding.
 The Aβ peptides are generated by the cleavage of the ubiquitous amyloid precursor protein (APP) by α, β, and γ secretases.
-Aβ in the form of insoluble plaques contains up to mM amounts of Zn2+, Cu2+, and Fe3+ in the neocortical region of the brain; however, the cause/effect connection of the metallo-Aβ plaques with AD is still under debate.
+Aβ in the form of insoluble plaques contains up to mM amounts of Zn, Cu, and Fe ions in the neocortical region of the brain; however, the cause/effect connection of the metallo-Aβ plaques with AD is still under debate.
 Since Aβ1-42 and Aβ1-40 have been shown to bind metal ions with high apparent affinity constants, understanding of the metal-binding domain and its structure and chemistry may shed light on the neuropathology of AD.
-We study the redox chemistry of metallo-Aβ, with particular emphasis on metal-centered oxidative activities toward redox-sensitive compounds, including catecholamine neurotransmitters.
-Recent studies can be found in our JBC and Angew.
-Chem. publications.
+We have been studying the redox chemistry of metallo-Aβ, with particular emphasis on metal-centered oxidative activities toward redox-sensitive compounds, including catecholamine neurotransmitters, wherein “metallo-ROS” (i.e., metal-associated reactive oxygen species) has been investigated to reveal the mechanisms of metalloamyloid-mediated oxidation chemistry.
+As a result of our investigation, we can safely conclude that Aβ is a rogue in the body regardless whether it is a cause or an effect of the disease since its redox metal complexes are always causing severe oxidative damages in the body.

 (IV) NMR Studies of Paramagnetic Molecules

-The large paramagnetism of the unpaired electrons results in significant shortening in nuclear relaxation times (in the range of ms) and gives rise to isotropically shifted 1H NMR signals that can reach several hundred ppm.
-These signals are attributable to the protons in the proximity of the metal ions.
-Thus, paramagnetic metal ions can be used as NMR probes for the investigation of the structure of the metal binding environment in biomolecules and synthetic metal complexes, and the interactions of ligands with the metal centers.
+The large paramagnetism of the unpaired electrons results in significant shortening in nuclear relaxation times (e.g. in the range of ms) and gives rise to isotropically shifted 1H NMR signals that can reach several hundred ppm.
+These signals are attributable to the protons on the ligands and/or in the proximity of the metal ions.
+Thus, paramagnetic metal ions can be used as NMR probes for the investigation of the structure of the metal binding environment in biomolecules and synthetic metal complexes, as well as the interactions of ligands with paramagnetic metal centers.
 One- and two-dimensional NMR techniques have been developed and applied to the study of paramagnetic compounds in our research group as outlined below.

-1. Several paramagnetic lanthanide (III) ions have been used as NMR probes for the study of Ca(II) proteins, including α-lactalbumin and EF-hand proteins, and some anticancer antibiotics, including anthracyclines and streptonigrin.
-(A summary)
+1. Several paramagnetic lanthanide (III) ions have been used as NMR probes for the study of Ca(II) proteins, including α-lactalbumin and EF-hand proteins, and some anticancer antibiotics, including anthracyclines and streptonigrin (A summary) earlier, and recently for the investigation of metal binding of flavonoids.

-2. Several paramagnetic transition metal ions, including Co(II), Ni(II), and Cu(II), have been used as NMR probes for the study of the metal binding sites in metalloproteins, including several hydrolytic metalloenzymes, two heme proteins, and other mtalloproteins.
-(See below.)
+2. Several paramagnetic transition metal ions, including Co(II), Ni(II), and Cu(II), have been used as NMR probes for the study of the metal binding sites in metalloproteins, including several hydrolytic metalloenzymes, two heme proteins, and other metalloproteins (See below.).

 A Book Chapter on NMR of Paramagnetic Species